top of page

 Johnson and Johnson company logo.

-Johnson & Johnson is the leading pharmaceutical company with a strong presence in medical affairs their teams are dedicated to advancing medical science, promoting patient safety, and improving healthcare outcomes.
+Johnson & Johnson is the leading pharmaceutical company with a strong presence in medical affairs.
+Their teams are dedicated to advancing medical science, promoting patient safety, and improving healthcare outcomes.

 Merck company logo.